All Episodes

 Even in the air, someone could always hear you scream.

 Not in space.
-Though, No, that's a vacuum.
+Though, no, that's a vacuum.

 That's what they say.
 That's my preferred.

-Yep, that's my preferred method of suicide, by the way, is to.
+Yep, that's my preferred method of suicide.

-Yeah, I was going to say you have to afford to be able to do
+Yeah, yeah.
+I was going to say you have to

-that.
+afford to be able to do that.
 Or I just got my level of

 celebrity up there enough to be able to get shot off like Katy